John Cunningham (RAF officer): Honours and awards

-In recognition of his wartime exploits and his contribution to civil aviation, he was appointed a Commander of the Order of the British Empire in the 1963 Birthday Honours.
+In recognition of his wartime exploits and his contribution to civil aviation, he was appointed a Commander of the Order of the British Empire (CBE) in the 1963 Birthday Honours.
 He was awarded the Segrave Trophy for his services in 1978.
+He is listed on a memorial plaque in honour of former Whitgift School pupils who were Battle of Britain pilots; the plaque was unveiled at the school in 2006.

 Sale of medals

-Following Cunningham's death in 2002 his service medals and flying memorabilia passed to the de Havilland Aircraft Company Trust.
+Following Cunningham's death in 2002, his service medals and flying memorabilia passed to the de Havilland Aircraft Company Trust.
 The medals were subsequently sold on 6 September 2012 for £384,000 to help raise funds for an education centre, museum, and flying scholarships for young people on behalf of the Bentley Priory Battle of Britain Trust Appeal.